-According to geologic structure and geophysical evidence, observations have been made to indicate the possible presence of petroleum reserves off the coast of Antarctica especially in the thick sedimentary basins of the Filchner Ice Shelf, Ronne Ice Shelf, Amery Ice Shelf, Ross Sea and Ice Shelf, and the Weddell Sea.
+According to geologic structure and geophysical evidence, observations have indicated the possible presence of petroleum reserves off the coast of Antarctica.
+This is especially in the thick sedimentary basins of the Filchner Ice Shelf, Ronne Ice Shelf, Amery Ice Shelf, The Ross Sea and Ice Shelf, and the Weddell Sea.

-Similarly, there is widespread belief among the mining community that hydrocarbons are also present in Antarctica based on the fact that hydrocarbons have been found along the Atlantic coasts of South America and Africa, the south coast of Australia, and the east coast of India, indicating the possibility of similar such deposits along the coasts of Antarctica.
+Similarly, there is widespread belief among the mining community that hydrocarbons are also present in Antarctica.
+This is because hydrocarbons have been found along the Atlantic coasts of South America and Africa, the south coast of Australia, and the east coast of India, indicating the possibility of similar deposits along the coasts of Antarctica.

 Coal has been found in the Transantarctic Mountains and Prince Charles Mountains.
 However, the quality of coal discovered in the Transantarctic Mountains was low.

 The Convention on the Regulation of Antarctic Mineral Resources Activities (CRAMRA) Treaty was signed in 1988 by the ATS member nations to regulate and define a responsible approach to future mineral exploration activities in the continent.

 The UK, Japan, and the USA are currently arguing against a permanent ban on mining.
 With mineral and fuel resources depleting in other parts of the world, China and Russia have expressed their interest in exploring the region for minerals and fuel.

 Without this ban on mining, most mining experts agree that Antarctica is a very inhospitable and expensive place to conduct any mining-related activities.